audio-lab/audio-formant/process.md

 A: in order of price:

-0. setting viewport, setting float uniform, switching program, switching framebuffer
+0. setting viewport, setting float uniform, switching program, switching framebuffer, rebinging texture - almost no price.
 1. overcalculating shaders in parallel.
 Almost NO difference, safely include overcalc per-fragment.
+N calcs in parallel = calc of lengthen chunk, so if the long calc is unavoidable, safely put it to each fragment if needed.
 2. drawing arrays/elements
-3. reading pixels
+10. reading pixels